Seun Akindele: Early life and education

 Akindele was born on October 7.
-Despite being a native of Ekiti State, Akindele grew up in Jos.
+Despite being a native of Ekiti State, Akindele grew up in Jos, the capital city of Plateau State, Nigeria.
 He has a degree in history and international relations from Lagos State University.

 Career

-Akindele acting career began in 2005 after participating at the Amstel Malta Box Office.
+Akindele's acting career began in 2005 after participating in the Amstel Malta Box Office.
 At the 2011 Best of Nollywood Awards, Akindele won the award for "most promising actor" for the year in review.
 He was nominated for "best kiss in a movie" alongside Yvonne Jegede for their role in The Ex in 2015.
 He also got a "best supporting actor" nomination for Miss Taken.